miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 Caution: OmegaT 5.4.0 and later support collaboration with crowdin, that require handling a XLIFF workflow feature.

-As usual, you can download source XLIFF into ***/source*** directory, and after finishing translation, run ***File > generate target file*** then upload resulted XLIFF file in ***/target*** to crowdin.
+As usual, you can download source XLIFF into ***/source*** directory, and after finishing translation, run ***File > generate target file*** then upload resulted XLIFF file in ***/target*** to Crowdin.

 ## A.2 Dictionary

-OmegaT has a capability to read electric/machine readable bilingual/monolingual dictionaries and show terms automatically from source sentence words.
+OmegaT has the capability to read electronic/machine readable bilingual/monolingual dictionaries and show terms automatically from source sentence words.
-You can use free dictionary on the Internet, and/or your favorite dictionary (when it is supported).
+You can use free dictionaries on the Internet, and/or your favorite dictionary (when it is supported).

 There is [a list of stardict dictionaries on the Internet](https://sites.google.com/site/gtonguedict/home/stardict-dictionaries).
 Some may be licensed as free data, some may be a proprietary data.

 ### A.2.1 Free dictionary data

-I'd like to advice you to use dictionary data licensed clearly for you.
+I'd like to advise you to use dictionary data licensed clearly for you.
 For your convenience, I put some link which is licensed as free for you

 - [JMDict:Japnense-Multilingual dictionary](https://www.edrdg.org/jmdict/j_jmdict.html) ([Wikipedia article](https://en.wikipedia.org/wiki/EDICT))([license](https://www.edrdg.org/edrdg/licence.html))
 - [CC-CEDICT: Chinese-English dictionary](https://cc-cedict.org/editor/editor.php) ([Wikipedia article](https://en.wikipedia.org/wiki/CEDICT))